Picture yourself as one of your customers.

 Mix Appreciation and Gratitude to Build Loyalty

-The formula for building brand loyalty is simple: Appreciation plus gifting and gratitude will turn your customers and clients into superfans of your company’s brand, and in turn, your organization at large.
+The formula for building brand loyalty is simple: Appreciation plus expressions of gratitude will turn your customers and clients into super fans of your company’s brand, and in turn, your organization at large.

 Step 1: Add Appreciation

 Research from Inc. confirms that showing appreciation to customers can help build brand loyalty, and 77% of consumers like when brands demonstrate their appreciation.

 Wondering how you can easily demonstrate appreciation for your clients?
 Try sharing grateful gestures.
 61% of consumers believe that they’re most engaged when given surprise offers just for being customers.
 If you’re skeptical about whether or not sharing tokens of appreciation with customers will have an impact, 77% of individuals claim that they feel appreciated after receiving grateful gestures at work.

 Step 3: Practice Gratitude